 A business partner suggested assessment software and security services provided by HelpSystems.
 Murray asked for a detailed plan for remediating and instituting a new security architecture.
 This involved a comprehensive vulnerability assessment, followed by an onsite visit.
 An expert member of the security team personally took Murray through the steps of identifying current processes and users, and determining the level of access required for all users.
 She recommended Risk Assessor and Policy Minder for IBM i.
 The tools were essential for remediating and instituting a new plan for Napa Recycling to make the sure the configurations met Napa Recycling’s requirements.
 The tools also provide reports as proof to the auditors that the users and system continue to be configured properly.

 This risk assessment software analyzes more than 100 risk points, providing comprehensive answers to the “why, what and how” of a risk assessment.

 Policy Minder for IBM i

 This software automates security policy compliance and delivers comprehensive security administration functionality, reducing the hours of labor intensive analysis required in the compliance process.

 “We were able to address our auditor’s concerns by fixing the problems identified by the HelpSystems,” Murray stated.
 “We have taken protective measures so that our transaction systems now meet the PCI Security Council Standards to proactively protect customer account data.”

-“I was very comfortable with Carol Woodbury and her team from the beginning,” Murray continued.
+“I was very comfortable with the team from the beginning,” Murray continued.
 “They walked me through the processes involved in assessing the current system and identifying the problem, and provided a roadmap and user training documents.
 It was easy to work with them and they made the changes solid and painless.”